gmflau/google-dev-day-workshop/lab6/README.md

 # Lab 6:  Re-deploy the sample app using the CloudSQL PostgreSQL backend and Redis Data Integration

+In this lab, you are going to:
+* Replace the existing Cloud Build Trigger to use RDI
+* Access the sample app to create a few orders and view the order history

 Delete the current application deployment:
 ```bash
 kubectl delete -f k8s